Tips for conducting a workshop that WORKS!

 Learning objectives are bite-sized indicators (or proof) the learners received what you intended them to receive or learn.

 They keep you on track and enable you to measure the effectiveness of your workshop.

 Conducting a workshop without learning objectives is like throwing a random party.
 That’s it.
 There’s no road map, no plan, and no purpose.
 It’s just hanging out.

 More about these objectives…

-Think of learning objectives as measurable statements of what your participants will learn during the training.
+Learning objectives are measurable statements of what your participants will learn during the training.
 It’s that simple.

-They speak to what I mentioned before because they’re focused on the learner and what they will know or be able to do at the conclusion of the training.
+They speak to what I mentioned before because they’re focused on the learner and what they will know or be able to do after the training.

-This isn’t it, learning objectives could also change the way a person views or perceives something.
-I have worked on workshops and trainings solely designed to impact feelings (how a person feels about a topic).
-Hard to measure, so I don’t do many of them anymore.
+This isn’t it; learning objectives could also change the way a person views or perceives something.
+I have worked on workshops and training solely designed to impact feelings (how a person feels about a topic).
+They are hard to measure, so I don’t do many of them anymore.

 I actually love to refer to Bloom’s Taxonomy of Educational Objectives.

-There’s no way the world I would burden you with a bunch of samples and ideas of learning objectives in this post.
-As you know, there are so many web sites that will define and explain this concept to you.
+There’s no way in the world I would burden you with a bunch of samples and ideas of learning objectives in this post.
+As you know, so many web sites will define and explain this concept to you.